astronomer/docs/astro/best-practices/deploy-with-api.md

 ### Project deploy

-1. Create the `Deploy` API call.
+1. Create the `Deploy` API call using the `IMAGE_AND_DAG` type.
 This action creates an object that represents the intent to deploy code to a Deployment.

-    - Use the `IMAGE_AND_DAG` type
-    - Retrieve the `id`, `imageRepository`, and `imageTag`, which you need in the following steps.
+2. After you create the `deploy`, retrieve the `id`, `imageRepository`, and `imageTag` values using the [`GET` deploy API call](https://docs.astronomer.io/docs/api/platform-api-reference/deploy/get-deploy), which you need in the following steps.

-2. Log in to Docker
+3. Log in to Docker

     ```bash

-    docker login images.astronomer.cloud -u cli -p $ASTRO_API_TOKEN
+    docker login images.astronomer.cloud -u cli -p <your_astro_api_token>

     ```

-3. Build the Docker image using the `imageRepository`, `imageTag`, and `ASTRO_PROJECT_PATH` values that you retrieved earlier.
+4. Build the Docker image using the `imageRepository`, `imageTag`, and Astro project path values that you retrieved earlier.

     ```bash

-    docker build -t imageRepository:imageTag --platform=linux/amd64 $ASTRO_PROJECT_PATH
+    docker build -t imageRepository:imageTag --platform=linux/amd64 <astro_project_path>

     ```
-4. Push the Docker image using the `imageRepository` and `imageTag` values that you retrieved earlier.
+5. Push the Docker image using the `imageRepository` and `imageTag` values that you retrieved earlier.

     ```bash